 The digital notebooks are structured in a way that can replace traditional workbooks or math book exercises.
 But digital notebooks are more than just digital versions of math books.
 They are enhanced.
 My digital notebooks come with web and video links the students use to learn and gather information.

 Update July 2020!

 This has been a year to remember!
-As teachers (and parents) we have had to build the plane as we fly it, so to speak!
+As teachers (and parents), we have had to build the plane as we fly it!

-But if you’re looking for digital resources which can be used for in-class instruction, a hybrid model or for distance learning, I have completed another digital notebook for geometry which focuses on the attributes of three dimensional shapes.
+But if you’re looking for digital resources which can be used for in-class instruction, a hybrid model or distance learning, I have completed another digital notebook for geometry which focuses on the attributes of three-dimensional shapes.